MSc Medical Ultrasound

 To get a picture of the curriculum check out a list of units below, or should you need more information about each module’s aims, content and assessment structure, just take a look at our Course Specification.

-A limited number of supervised clinical placements are available at our Ultrasound Clinic which are allocated on a first come first served basis.
+A limited number of supervised clinical placements in Upper Limb, Lower Limb and Hip are available at our Ultrasound Clinic which are allocated on a first come first served basis.
 Please apply early if you wish to secure a placement at our on-site clinic.
 Placements are at the discretion of the Head of School of Radiology and are reviewed each year.
 They are charged as an additional cost to the course fee.
 Clinical placement students should expect to attend 1 - 3 placement days per month for each skills-based unit, for a period of at least 5 - 6 months.

 Our MSc Medical Ultrasound, developed by experts from the University College's School of Radiology, will give you the specialist knowledge, plus all the advanced clinical and practical skills needed for ultrasound practice.